supnate/rekit/README-2.0.md

 }
 ```

-## Sublimetext Plugin
-Sublime text plugin provides sidebar menus for a Rekit application by which you can easily do common tasks like creating components, running tests etc, see more introduction from: https://github.com/supnate/rekit-sublime

 ## See the Real World Example
 Rekit portal itself is just a typical Rekit application!
 So it's a good example for your reference.
 You can view the live demo at: [https://rekit-portal.herokuapp.com](https://rekit-portal.herokuapp.com).
 It not only demostrates how a Rekit app is structured but also the capabilities of Rekit portal.